mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 fold-change.
 This is because measurements with very small fold-changes correspond to intensities very close to the autofluorescence background.
 Therefore minimal changes when computing the noise are amplified given the ratio of std/mean.
-In XXX, we will explore empirical ways to improve the agreement between our minimal and experimental data to guide future efforts to improve the minimal.
+In [Sec.
+4.8](#sec:ch5_sec09), we will explore empirical ways to improve the agreement between our minimal and experimental data to guide future efforts to improve the minimal.

 ![**Systematic comparison of theoretical vs. experimental noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
 The dashed line shows the identity line of slope one and intercept zero.
-All data are colored by the experimental fold-change's corresponding value in gene expression as indicated by the color bar.
+All data are colored by the experimental fold-changes corresponding value in gene expression as indicated by the color bar.
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and